ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI_ChatGen**](https://github.com/leeguandong/ComfyUI_ChatGen): ComfyUI nodes to use [a/ChatGen](https://github.com/chengyou-jia/ChatGen)
 - [**ComfyUI_QWQ32B**](https://github.com/leeguandong/ComfyUI_QWQ32B): ComfyUI nodes to use [a/QwQ-32B](https://huggingface.co/Qwen/QwQ-32B)
 - [**ComfyUI-Line-counter**](https://github.com/ChrisColeTech/ComfyUI-Line-counter): This custom node package for ComfyUI is designed to streamline your workflow with powerful file-counting capabilities.
-- [**ComfyUI-NS-ManySliders**](https://github.com/NakamuraShippo/ComfyUI-NS-ManySliders): ComfyUI-NS-ManySliders is a custom node developed for ComfyUI that allows you to manipulate values using multiple sliders.
-With this node, you can easily adjust numerous numerical parameters intuitively, making it useful for various purposes.
 - [**StyledCLIPTextEncode**](https://github.com/microbote/ComfyUI-StyledCLIPTextEncode): StyledCLIPTextEncode is a node that enables you to build your prompts(both postive and negative) based on the selected style.
 It provides up-to 77 styles currently and has been tested on SDXL and SD1.5 checkpoints.
 It's ported from project [a/Style Selector for SDXL 1.0](https://github.com/ahgsql/StyleSelectorXL), which is only availabe on WebUI.
 - [**InstaSD nodes for ComfyUI**](https://github.com/WaddingtonHoldings/ComfyUI-InstaSD): A collection of nodes for use with InstaSD.
 These nodes will be transformed into app inputs when you deploy your ComfyUI workflow on InstaSD.
 - [**ComfyUI-color-ascii-art-node**](https://github.com/Shiba-2-shiba/comfyui-color-ascii-art-node): This is a custom node to convert png images into color ASCII art.
 As noted below, multiple font sizes are used in the specification.
 The resolution of the generated file is set to be the same as the input image.